 (2) directing the issuance of an order of condemnation authorizing termination of utility services to designated premises related to a default in the payment of the User Fee.

-(g) The Regulations shall provide for a surcharge for discharge of Waste Water exceeding the strength of 200 parts per million in biochemical oxygen demand or 250 parts per million of total suspended solids.
-The rate of the surcharge applicable to the City-Parish Corporate Limits shall be increased by 2% for each ten (10) parts per million of biochemical oxygen demand which exceeds a strength of 200 parts per million or total suspended solids exceeding a strength of 250 parts per million, whichever is greater.
-The rate of surcharge applicable to the Baker-Zachary Corporate Limits shall be increased by 2.7% for each ten (10) parts per million of biochemical oxygen demand which exceeds a strength of 200 parts per million or total suspended solids exceeding a strength of 250 parts per million, whichever is greater.
+(g) The Regulations shall provide for a surcharge for discharge of Wastewater exceeding the strength of 200 parts per million in biochemical oxygen demand or 250 parts per million of total suspended solids.
+The rate of the surcharge applicable to customers shall be determined by a Cost of Service formula in the City-Parish’s Sewer Financial Rate Model as defined in Ordinance No. 15224 and EBROSCO Ordinance No. 8840.

-(h) The Regulations shall provide that if any Contributor to the Sewerage System fails or neglects to timely pay the User Fee, the Director, through the Service Fee Business Office, shall have authority to order the immediate condemnation of the affected premises and discontinuance of service of one or more utilities to such premises.
+(h) The Regulations shall provide that if any Contributor to the Sewerage System fails or neglects to timely pay the User Fee, the Finance Director, through the Service Fee Business Office, shall have authority to order the immediate condemnation of the affected premises and discontinuance of service of one or more utilities to such premises.
 Any utility discontinuing service shall be entitled to prompt reimbursement from the Revenue Fund, as an operating cost of the Sewerage System, of a disconnection and reconnection fee for the providing of such services to the Sewerage System, said fee to be in an amount to be agreed upon between the utility and the Parish.
 The Parish shall be entitled to reimbursement in an amount equal to the cost incurred as a result of the disconnection and reconnection of the utility service, which shall be and constitute a part of the User Fee levied and authorized to be collected hereunder.

-(i) A schedule of deposits will be established to assure and secure the timely payment of the User Fee and late charges.
+(i) A schedule of security deposits may be established to assure and secure the timely payment of the User Fee and late charges.
 Security deposits, late charges and other fees and charges shall not be in excess of amounts customarily authorized for utility systems in the State of Louisiana.

 Section 7.
 Refunds.
 Regulations promulgated hereunder shall provide for the right of appeal for refund of User Fees paid under protest with respect to any provision, application or effect of the Sewer User Fee Ordinance and said Regulations.

 Section 8.
 Vehicle Interference.
-To provide for the disconnection of water service for non-payment of the sewer user fee where a vehicle is parked in such a manner as to obstruct the water meter thereby making disconnection impossible, the Director may provide for removal as follows:
+To provide for the disconnection of water service for non-payment of the sewer user fee where a vehicle is parked in such a manner as to obstruct the water meter thereby making disconnection impossible, the Finance Director may provide for removal as follows:

 (a) The Service Fee Business Office shall cause to be placed, either by a representative of that office or the water company, on the interfering vehicle a notice stating that the vehicle is interfering with access to a water meter, giving the owner ten (10) days to move the vehicle, giving a phone number of the employee of the Service Fee Business Office to inform of any special circumstances that might exist, and stating the costs that would be incurred by the resident owner should the vehicle have to be towed or lifted.